 Types of hotel commonly found in France:

 - -The best-known hotel chains

 - Different types of hotel

 - Loosely-connected networks of traditional hotels

 - Strictly centralised chains

-- Comparative study from the customer's point of view

-- between traditional hotels and chains
+- Comparative study from the customer's point of view between traditional hotels and chains

 - Case study: the ACCOR group

 Definitions: what is a hotel, what is a restaurant?
 Revealing factors and statistics

 - What are the customers looking for ?

 - How does the hotel respond to these desires ?

 - Different types of customer

 The work: who does what?

 Accommodation

-Food

-- Services
+Food Services

-- Yield Management: How does it work?
+Yield Management: How does it work?

+Personnel

-Personnel Management strategies
+Management strategies

 Forms of behaviour

 Training

 Work contracts.

 Seasonal work

-Short-term contracts

-Working hours
+Short-term contracts Working hours

 Permanent contracts

 Training and qualifications

 Trade unions

 Competence and skills

-Staff/management agreements Apprenticeships
+Staff/management agreements

-Conflict resolution.
+Apprenticeships Conflict resolution.

+The role of the trade unions

+Causes of conflict

+On strike ??
+Avoiding problems

 AIT4T/2d: CHANGES IN TOURIST BEHAVIOUR Fall Semester

 Lectures: 16 hours

 ECTS credits: 2

 OBJECTIVE: